The Ultimate Guide To Joining A Startup

 Oops!
 Something went wrong while submitting the form.

-This guide is for people who are interested in joining an early stage technology startup, when it is between 1 and 100 in team size.
+This guide is for people who might want to join an early-stage technology startup, when it has between 1 and 100 team members.

-It includes commentary from the first employees at multi-billion dollar startup success including:
+It includes commentary from the first employees at multi-billion dollar startup successes including:

 • Anthony Chen (employee #1, Flexport)